This handmade gift idea has kids making their own hanging kids artwork frame with cardboard, paint sticks, wire, and beads.

 Set up your art-making station with the frames, paper, drawing tools, and paint sticks.

-Use the paint sticks to add color.
+You can make your picture anything you want!
+You can use the paint sticks to add color.

 The paint from the paint sticks dries quickly but if you want to try blending and color mixing, you can do so in the first minute to 90 seconds.